achristen/Meteobike/calibration.md

 # Meteobike - Calibration of DHT 22 Sensors

-Table 1: Calibration coefficients derived from the intercomparison between the Temperature of the DHT22 sensors and the Campbell Scientific CS 215 T/RH Probe.
+Table 1: Calibration coefficients derived from the intercomparison between the temperature of the DHT22 sensors and the Campbell Scientific CS 215 T/RH Probe.

 | Sensor # |  a1 (Slope) | a0 (Offset) (K) |